JackHemmert3113/cognitive-framework/packages/requirements/README.md

 # @cognitive/requirements

 A robust framework for defining, parsing, and managing software requirements in a way that’s readable and actionable for both humans and AI.
-Part of the [Forge Framework](https://github.com/JackHemmert3113/forge-framework).
+Part of the [Cognitive Framework](https://github.com/JackHemmert3113/cognitive-framework).

 ---